Friday, March 30, 2018

 The two exchanged cash and merchandise and Effort popped up on the soda stool to break open his treasure.

 The first pack was a winner with a Cardinals pitcher right on top!
 As Effort studied the card, front and back, he looked up with intent focus.
-Say, Mr. Winters, it says here that Fred Gardner's first job was working at the local grocer's.
+Say, Mr. Winters, it says here that Fred Gardner's first job was working at the local grocers.
 You wouldn't need any help around here, maybe in exchange for some packs of cards?

-The cheery storekeep smiled and then put his hand to his chin in a serious tone he said "Hmm...well the back storage is in pretty bad need of clean up and organizing.
+The cheery storekeeper smiled and then put his hand to his chin in a serious tone he said "Hmm...well the back storage is in pretty bad need of clean up and organizing.
 But it will take a diligent and responsible man.
 Do you know anyone that might be able to handle it?

 Absolutely!
 I mean, me!